-Staff and Elected Members must not personally undertake destruction of any records.
+Staff and Elected Members must not personally undertake destruction of any records unless approved by the Chief Executive Officer or Records Manager.

 Records identified for destruction will be subject to review and approval by the Records Manager, and the Chief Executive Officer.